 Dr. Kälin points out that the countries that offer the most credible citizenship-by-investment programs in the world consistently perform strongly on the Henley Passport Index.
 “Malta, for example, offers the top-ranked investment migration program globally, and the country also scores very highly on the index, holding the world’s 9th most powerful passport and offering visa-free access to 169 countries,” he says.
 “Austria also makes it into the top 10, with access to a total of 174 countries.
 Cyprus is not far behind in 17thplace, with 159 countries accessible visa-free.”
 Caribbean countries offering citizenship-by-investment programs have likewise performed well on this year’s index.

 “Alternative citizenship represents the most direct route to global mobility, connectivity, and access.
 Individuals who have multiple passports benefit from each country’s best practices and are less vulnerable to its risks and shortcomings.
-The Henley Passport Index is relevant to anyone seeking to strengthen their level of access as well as to governments trying to understand their passport power in a global context,” concludes Dr. Kälin.Make sure to follow Investment Migration Insider on your social media of choice:
+The Henley Passport Index is relevant to anyone seeking to strengthen their level of access as well as to governments trying to understand their passport power in a global context,” concludes Dr. Kälin.Follow Investment Migration Insider on your platform of choice: